bobkamau/bobkamau/README.md

 - 🤔 Check out my repositories.
 If you have improvements to do, don't hesitate
 - 🌱 Digital creator
-- :muscle: The beholder of Mjolnir
+- 🏃 Runner
+- 🕵 Silent warrior

 ### ⚡ Here is one for you: